syncfusion-content/wpf-docs/wpf/DataGrid/Editing.md

 Please follow the below steps to highlight the edited cells.

 1. Add new property `EditedColumns` in data object to maintain edited column `MappingName`.
-2. Add the MappingName of the column to ` EditedColumns`, in CurrentCellValueChanged to keep track of edited columns in data object.
+2. Add the `MappingName` of the column to `EditedColumns`, in `CurrentCellValueChanged` event to keep track of edited columns in data object.

 {% tabs %}
 {% highlight c# %}